Award: NFQ Level 9 Minor Award

 - Advising on specialist areas such as fire regulations

 - Those who wish to advance their knowledge of current Health and Safety practices and legistation.

 - Those who wish to contribute to creating, maintaining, and improving health and safety in the workplace.

 - Those with a professional interest in health and safethy in the workplace seeking to progress or develop their career in this area.

 Applicants are normally expected to hold an NFQ level 8 primary honours degree (minimum H2.2), or equivalent and have at least 3 years of relevant industrial experience.
 Applicants will be required to undertake a short process safety assignment to satisfy the course admission team that they have the motivation and ability to complete and benefit from this course.

-Alternative Entry Route: Candidates who do not meet the minimum entry criteria can be evaluated under the UL RPL policy and may be interviewed to ascertain their suitability for the programme.
+Alternative Entry Route: Candidates who do not meet the minimum entry criteria can be evaluated under the UL RPL policy and may be interviewed to ascertain their suitability for the course.